-Offered in compliance of training mandates in OSHA’s regulation to improve confined space safety and rescue procedures.
+Offered in compliance of training mandated in OSHA’s regulation to improve confined space safety and rescue procedures.
 Whether your program is established or in preparation, this class will make your efforts more effective.
-The curriculum covers: definitions; hazards; entry programs and permits; monitoring equipment; lockout/tagout; personal protective equipment and respiratory protection.
+The curriculum covers definitions; hazards; entry programs and permits; monitoring equipment; lockout/tagout; personal protective equipment and respiratory protection.

 Fall Protection Compliance (OSHA 1926.500) – 8 hours

 This course is designed to ensure compliance with training requirements in the OSHA Fall Protection Standard (29 CFR 1926.500-.503).
 Intended for employees or subcontractors who work on scaffolding, trusses, platforms or roofs should attend, as should general contractors; operations managers; safety supervisors and project superintendents.

 Fire Extinguisher Training (OSHA 1910.157) – 2 hours

 Complies with OSHA training requirements (initial and annual refresher) for an educational program to familiarize employees with general principles of fire extinguisher use and hazards involved in incipient stage firefighting.
 The curriculum covers classes of extinguishers, their effectiveness, and proper usage.